benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

 = 1.3.0 =
-* WP YouTube Lyte now has an API to allow its behavior to be changed
+* WP YouTube Lyte now has an API to allow its behavior to be changed, with extensive examples in lyte_helper.php_example
-* Support for higher quality thumbnails by adding hqThumb=1 to httpv-link
+* Support for higher quality thumbnails by adding #hqThumb=1 to httpv-link
+* You can disable microdata on a per-video level by adding #noMicrodata=1 to the httpv-link when microdata is enabled.
+* Checkbox on admin-page to flush WP YouTube Lyte cache (which holds title, description, ... from YouTube)
+* added a lyte_preparse function to be used by themes/ plugins (input is the YouTube ID)
-* improvement: opacity of the play-button when not hovered over
+* improvement: added opacity to the play-button when not hovered over
 * bugfix: suppress error messages if yt_resp does not contain all data
 * bugfix: solve PHP notice for pS-array in options.php